amosISA/dictionary/README.md

 jQuery Dictionary Plugin
 =============

-Plugin que nos ayuda con las palabras más complicadas.
+Plugin that helps us to understand complicated words.

-Instalación
+Instalation
 -------

-1. En tu index.html u otro fichero entre las etiquetas script le añades la función .dictionary("", "", "", "") a un botón.
+1. In your index or in another file inside the tag script add the function: .dictionary("", "", "", "") to a button.
-2. Parámetros que recibe: <br />
+2. Parameters that receive: <br />
-id del input texto <br />
+Text input id <br />
-id del radiobutton en español <br />
+Spanish radiobutton id <br />
-id del radiobutton en inglés <br />
+English radiobutton id <br />
-id del div/span del error <br />
+div/span error id <br />